Statistical analysis of periodic data in neuroscience: Fourier amplitudes violate parametric assumptions of univariate statistics

 Many empirical studies use univariate T-tests or analysis of variance (ANOVA) to analyse periodic data.
 Specifically, the amplitude component of the Fourier spectrum at the stimulation frequency is used as the dependent variable, discarding the phase information.
 This is problematic, because the amplitude is an absolute quantity, and can never fall below zero.
 Distributions of amplitudes for weak signals are therefore positively skewed, and will generally violate the assumption of normality.

 The upper row of Figure \ref{fig:amphists} shows scatterplots of simulated Fourier components, expressed using real (\emph{x}) and imaginary (\emph{y}) components.
 The amplitudes are the lengths of the lines joining each grey point to the origin.
 The lower row in Figure \ref{fig:amphists} shows distributions of amplitudes for the same set of signal strengths.
-These distributions only approach normality when the signal strength is more than twice the standard deviation (Cohen's \emph{d} \textgreater{} 2; Cohen's \emph{d} is the difference of sample means scaled by the standard deviation, see Cohen (1988)).
+These distributions only approach normality when the signal strength is more than twice the standard deviation (Cohen's \emph{d} \textgreater{} 2; Cohen's \emph{d} is the difference of sample means scaled by the standard deviation, see Cohen \citeyearpar{Cohen1988}).
 One consequence of this is that T-tests will potentially have an inflated Type I error (false positive) rate for many signals encountered empirically, especially if used to make pointwise comparisons to an amplitude of 0.

 Typical solutions for dealing with skew, such as log-transforming the data, are unlikely to be equally applicable to all conditions.
 For example, if one wishes to compare a baseline where no stimulus was presented with a condition involving a strong signal, the former will be skewed and the latter normal.
 Applying a transform to both conditions is therefore problematic.
 Non-parametric statistics are a potential option, but these have generally lower statistical power than their parametric equivalents.
-Instead, the multivariate statistics discussed in the introduction avoid these issues and have greater statistical power, and should be used in preference to univariate methods.
+Instead, the multivariate statistics discussed in the introduction avoid these issues and have greater statistical power, as will be demonstrated in the following section.